Skip to content

 Description

-two pizza ovens and two smokers along with undercover dining and an open courtyard for further dining.
-The entrance hall has beautiful flag stone flooring which leads into a magnificent modern kitchen and dining room which has fossil sandstone tiled floor.
-There is a multifuel stove, integrated dishwasher, granite worktops an electric range oven, a separate larder and a double sink.
+The current owners have therefore set this part of the house up as holiday accommodation to function independently alongside the other wings of the house.
+It includes a fantastic outdoor kitchen with BBQ, double pizza ovens and two ‘meat smokers’ along with undercover dining and an open courtyard for further dining.
+The entrance hall has beautiful flag stone flooring which leads into a magnificent modern kitchen and dining room which has fossil sandstone floor.
+There is a multifuel stove, integrated dishwasher, granite worktops an electric double range oven, two separate larders and a double sink.
 On the ground floor is a panelled bedroom with en suite shower and a snug area along with two cloakrooms each with cubicles and sinks.

 On the first floor is a landing with four double bedrooms all with en suites and a laundry room.
 A further staircase leads to the second floor with a bathroom, two/three double bedrooms and a separate games room.
-Correspondingly the main house and its grandeur ideally lends itself to corporate retreats and or wedding functions and previously ran as a hotel frequently held such type events through out the year.
+Correspondingly the main house and its grandeur ideally lends itself to corporate retreats and or wedding functions and previously ran as a hotel frequently held such type events throughout the year.

 Location

-Presteigne, was once the county town of Radnorshire and nestles at the heart of the Mid Wales Marches on the border of Wales and England.
+Presteigne was once the county town of Radnorshire and nestles at the heart of the Mid Wales Marches on the border of Wales and England.
 Surrounded by extremely beautiful, unspoilt countryside, this thriving border town has many unique qualities that make it both a perfect destination and a base from which to explore with access to Offas Dyke and the Shropshire Hills, Brecon Beacons and the Radnorshire Hills.

 Set alongside the river Lugg, at the corner of the three counties of Shropshire, Herefordshire and Powys, it is within a short drive from Hay on Wye (19 miles), Hereford (23 miles), Ludlow (18 miles) and Shrewsbury (39 miles).
+Approximately an hour and a half drive from Birmingham (57 miles) and the beautiful coastline of West Wales, the area is well placed for exploring, visiting and commuting.

 Square Footage: 15,924 sq ft